h5bp/html5-boilerplate/doc/html.md

 The main content area of the boilerplate includes a prompt to install Chrome Frame (which no longer requires administrative rights) for users of IE 6.
-If you intended to support IE 6, then you should remove the snippet of code.
+If you do not intend to support IE 6, then you should remove the snippet of code.

 ### Google CDN for jQuery